mikjonsson/iOS-TimeZoneWidget/README.md

 ### Heads up ###

-Not only is this my first useful (Hey!
-It works on my device! ;) ) iOS application, I'm at best an amateur developer...
+Not only is this my first useful iOS application, I'm at best an amateur developer...

 While the application now does the job for me I do recognize that there are plenty of improvement areas that I just don't have time for (or want to prioritize) right now, but stay tuned - I may just get around to putting some more effort in.